GiraffeChain/giraffe/README.md

 # "Blockchain"
 A generic, unbranded blockchain protocol.
-It leverages Taktikos for its consensus layer and an extended UTxO model for its application layer.
+It leverages proof-of-stake for its consensus layer and an extended UTxO model for its application layer.

 Similar to other protocols, the network is made up of relay nodes which verify correctness of the chain and distribute information to other peers.
 Unlike other protocols, block production is performed client-side within user wallets.